Accelize/apyfal/docs/getting_started.rst

 See :doc:`api_host` for information on possibles parameters of the targeted CSP.

-See your CSP documentation to know how obtains theses values.
+See CSP documentation to know how obtains theses values.

 .. code-block:: python